Programme Schedule

 ——————–

-Sakhisizwe – bou die nasie, building the nation with Busisiwe Mtabane (Monday to Friday 12h00 – 14h00)
+Sakhisizwe – bou die nasie, building the nation with Jasnine Roberts (Monday to Friday 12h00 – 14h00)

 Sakhisizwe is a discussion-based show highlighting current affairs with guests from civil society, local, provincial and national government; political parties and activists.
 The show also features writers, academics, performance artists, community workers.
 Guests share experiences, expertise, and information.
 The show offers guidance on how to make better choices about issues concerning your daily life.
 Knowledge is power and this is where you will find both.